PAX: Compiling Perl Again, This Time for Real

 That history is exactly why PAX is worth looking at carefully instead of cheering too early.

 PAX is not a new language and it is not a pitch to replace Perl with something trendier.
-The point is more specific than that: keep Perl, compile what is actually safe to compile, preserve Perl behavior where the language stays dynamic, package the result into one executable and make eligible hot paths run at native speed.
+The point is more specific than that: keep Perl, compile what is actually safe to compile, preserve Perl behaviour where the language stays dynamic, package the result into one executable and make eligible hot paths run at native speed.

 That is a much harder goal than "transpile a toy script," but it is also the only goal that matters if you want working developers to take the project seriously.